WayScience/waysciencelab.com/_posts/2022-06-01-datastrategy.md

 Data can originate from within (either the lab or collaborators (both academic and industry)) or externally (data already in the public domain).

 It is important to consider access requirements and restrictions, particularly when using collaborator data.
+For example, it is never ok to share identifiable data.
-When analyzing restricted data, it is helpful to remember that all data will eventually be in the public domain.
+When analyzing private data, we apply the same standards as public data, as it is helpful to remember that most data will eventually be in the public domain.

 #### 3.Flow